 From the beginning, Else worked with many groups and individuals dedicated to improving the lives of bears.
 The BCG continues to meet Else’s original vision, while evolving to remain apace of current science and our understanding of bear welfare.
 Our Board remains diverse, dedicated and excited to continue moving forward.
 BCG encourages you to join our network and bring your knowledge and skills to the table.
 Else Poulsen was the original founder and force behind the Bear Care Group, a true hero for bears everywhere.
 It remains up to all of us to continue her legacy.
 BCG welcomes you to the Bear Care Group.

-Mindy has been an animal caregiver for more than two decades, specializing in zoo husbandry and welfare for sloth bears.
-As a Senior Animal Keeper at Smithsonian’s National Zoological Park, she is the Institutional Representative to the American Association of Zoos and Aquariums’ (AZA) Bear Taxon Advisory Group and the Sloth Bear Species Survival Plan; she also conducts behavioral research with bears in an effort to improve their management in zoos.
+Mindy worked as an animal caregiver for more than two decades, specializing in zoo husbandry and welfare for sloth bears.
+With a PhD in Psychology focused on animal behavior and cognition, she conducts behavioral research with bears in an effort to improve their management in zoos.
+Mindy is also the Smithsonian National Zoological Park’s Institutional Representative to the American Association of Zoos and Aquariums’ (AZA) Bear Taxon Advisory Group and Studbook Keeper for the AZA sun bear population.